milofultz/tinybrainfans/wiki/Information Management/low_tech_productivity.md

 Low-tech meaning eschewing complicated, fragile, or problematic systems (e.g. Adobe, Evernote) for something simpler[7].

-### Plaintext Everything
+### {{Plaintext}} Everything

-A plain TXT file (or Markdown) can easily accomplish the 80/20 of task management, calendars, record keeping, or whatever else, and there are many many examples[5,6].
+A plain TXT file (or Markdown) can easily accomplish the 80/20 of task management, calendars, record keeping, or whatever else, and there are many many examples[5,6,14].
 Advantages are it is universal, completely customizable, {{easily searchable|grep}}, cross platform, cloud synced through something like Dropbox, and nimble.
 Disadvantages are not a "sexy" GUI, potentially takes more maintenance, requires some planning.

 ### Shell Scripts